 The world’s largest coalition of local leaders addressing climate change by pledging to reduce their greenhouse gas emissions, track their progress, and prepare for climate impacts.

-Through the Compact cities are:
+research paper on body image Through the Covenant cities are:

 - Increasing their visibility as leaders responding to climate change

-- Encouraging direct public and private sector investments in cities by meeting transparent standards that are similar to those followed by national governments
+- Encouraging direct public- and private-sector investments in cities by meeting transparent standards that are similar to those followed by national governments

 - Accelerating more ambitious, collaborative, and sustainable local climate action.

-Compact of Mayors Features
+Global Covenant of Mayors Features